 - meetings of various kinds with experts in the market segment.

-2 – Analysis of strengths and weaknesses (SWAT) of the Key Account
+2 – Analysis of strengths and weaknesses (SWOT) of the Key Account

 - This step puts the customer and the specific market in close relation, paying particular attention to competitive positioning.